 This option will run the selected test(s).
 The name of the test or suite must be supplied or the OpenBenchmarking.org ID or saved local file name.
 Multiple arguments can be supplied to run additional tests at the same time and save the results in a suite-like fashion.
 Unlike the normal run option, the default-run will not prompt the user to select from the available test options but will instead use the default options as automatically set by pts-core or the test profile.
 Use batch-run to automatically test all of the available options.

 This option and its arguments pre-set the Phoronix Test Suite batch run mode with sane values for carrying out benchmarks in a semi-automated manner and without uploading any of the result data to the public OpenBenchmarking.org.

 This option will download a local copy of a file that was saved to OpenBenchmarking.org, as long as a valid public ID is supplied.
-More than one ID can be specified and the results will then be merged.

 This option will list recommended test profiles for benchmarking sorted by hardware sub-system.
 The recommended tests are determined via querying OpenBenchmarking.org and determining the most popular tests for a given environment based upon the number of times a test profile has been downloaded, the number of test results available on OpenBenchmarking.org for a given test profile, the age of the test profile, and other weighted factors.

 This option will attempt to cache the test profile/suite meta-data from OpenBenchmarking.org for all linked repositories.
 This is useful if you're going to be running the Phoronix Test Suite / Phoromatic behind a firewall or without any Internet connection.
 Those with unrestricted Internet access or not utilizing a large local deployment of the Phoronix Test Suite / Phoromatic shouldn't need to run this command.